albajarazeth/albajarazeth/README.md

 - I’m currently working as a Software Engineer 👨‍💻
 - My main stacks are Java/React
 - I’m looking to collaborate on anything really!
-- I’m looking currently taking a relation-databases course to feel confident with POSTGRE SQL.
+- I’m looking currently taking the relational-databases course on FCC to feel confident with POSTGRE SQL.
 - How to reach me: albagarzadev@gmail.com
 - I like baking, scary movies and physics topics.